ex1nhatvh/exment-manual/docs/view.md

 - Condition Reverse:
 If you check "Reverse condition", data that does not match the conditions will be displayed.
-If you do not check "Reverse condition", data that matches the conditions will be displayed.
 ※ Only the summary view is not eligible for the display condition reversal function.

 #### About search conditions